Overbond: History

 Overbond was founded in 2015 by Vuk Magdelinic and Han Ryoo, two fixed income experts.

 In early 2016, it raised $7.5 million in seed financing from Morrison Financial, one of the largest seed financing rounds in Canadian history.

 In January 2017, it launched a digital bond issuing service, called OverbondX.
 In November 2017, Overbond announced it would expand to the American market, opening an office in New York.

+In 2023, Overbond launched their new artificial intelligence-based system.
+The system assists with both the buying and selling side of their online ordering system.
+The ordering system is an AI-based credit trading automation that can reach global customers within a fixed-income trading space.

 Business

 Overbond's main product is a platform providing predictions for the pricing and timing of new corporate bond issues.
 The predictions are generated through the use of neural networks, based on credit ratings and secondary trading market data.
 Traditionally, bond origination is done manually through banks, who contact potential investors to gauge the demand for an offering, and take a significant fee for their services.
-The company claims that its platform provides more transparency, eliminates inefficiencies associated with the traditional approach. and reduces fees for the issuer.
+The company claims that its platform provides more transparency, eliminates inefficiencies associated with the traditional approach and reduces fees for the issuer.
 It sells access to this platform on a subscription basis to corporate clients and institutional investors.
 In the Canadian market, Overbond has approximately 81 of 200 frequently issuing companies as clients, and approximately half of institutional investors.
-Clients include Burger King, Molson Coors Brewing, Alimentation Couche-Tard and BCE Inc.; it has a total of 200 clients in all.
+Clients include Burger King, Molson Coors Brewing, Alimentation Couche-Tard and BCE Inc. Overbond has a total of 200 clients in all.

 As of early 2018, Overbond had approximately 40 employees.